-Recent years have found me researching and writing in depth about an eccentric, once notorious, Dickensian character, and refining my writing craft with several short courses.
+Recent years have found her researching and writing in depth about an eccentric, once notorious, Dickensian character, agile Circus performers, and the extraordinary life of a little known personality.

 The Secret Project